lilyshellhammer/notes_public/AlgoQResponses.md

 - Should I even iterate deeper over bboxes that are ALL area?
 Picture example.
 Doesn't make sense to go deeper for space/time/logic reasons, but maybe I'm wrong.
 - Time complexity of the searching
 - Writing out steps for svg parsing
+- Do I include hacky method for local level sets?